Assessment and Accreditation

 Satisfaction of Employers

-The McNeese State University Burton College of Education is a member of the University of School Partnerships for the Renewal of Educator Preparation (US PREP) coalition.
+The McNeese State University Burton College of Education was a member of the University of School Partnerships for the Renewal of Educator Preparation (US PREP) Coalition III.
 As part of the partnership agreement, US PREP and BCOE created surveys administered to candidates completing a teacher education program, mentor teachers of residents, site coordinators, and school principals and district administrators of MSU program completers.

-At the closing of the spring semesters, US PREP administers a survey to school principals and district administrators for input on teachers in their schools who are recent MSU completers.
+At the closing of each spring semester, a survey is administered to school principals and district administrators for input on teachers in their schools who are recent MSU graduates.
 Respondents rank effectiveness on a 4-point Likert scale from 1: Strongly Disagree to 4: Strongly Agree.
-Principal and district administrator results from 2022-2023 indicate overall satisfaction with the effectiveness of the completers with all components receiving mean scores meeting or exceeding the benchmark of 3.00 and ranging from 3.00 to 4.00.
+Principal and district administrator results from 2023-2024 indicate overall satisfaction with the effectiveness of the completers with all components receiving mean scores meeting or exceeding the benchmark of 3.00 and ranging from 3.00 to 4.00.

 The data is presented in the chart below for all questions rated.
-The highest four mean scores noted were in the following three areas: posing higher level questions throughout instruction (μ=4.00), developing and/or using assessments to measure student progress and achievement (μ=3.67), providing high-quality academic feedback (μ=3.67), and using technology in purposeful ways (μ=3.67).
+The highest four mean scores noted were in the following three areas: holding high expectations for all learners (μ=4.00), using knowledge about students (μ=4.00), and engaging in culturally responsive pedagogy (μ=4.00).

 Principals and administrators, based on their experiences working with MSU alumni, indicated that they would recommend MSU graduates to other principals/assistant principals (μ=3.67) and hire MSU graduates (μ=3.50).